-- A. Developments must be built with the provision of safe walking and cycling pathways of hard surface materials.
-They must be designed to provide easy access to the schools, shops and the services in the village centre without the need to use cars.
-These pathways should be of a standard suitable for people to ride mobility scooters and to push buggies and wheelchairs. - B. Provision of cycle racks along the High Street. - C. Linkages to public rights of way that extend out of the development into the surrounding countryside toward the existing public rights of way network and into open fields across which new paths should be established. - D. Existing footpaths within development sites must be retained.
-New ones should be created as links to existing footpaths and roadways and to the village centre. - E. Two parking spaces per dwelling should be considered the minimum. - 4.4.28 The 2013 Questionnaire Survey provided the following headline results for Community - 72% were partially or not satisfied with their internet speed. - 62% had no or poor mobile phone coverage. - 4.4.29 The 2014 Informal consultation on the emerging Draft Plan indicated broad support for Draft Policy TIFC5 with 85 respondents (91%) supporting, 1 (1%) objecting and 7 (8%) "don't knows".
+- A. Safe walking and cycling pathways of hard surface materials, designed to provide easy access to the schools, shops and the services in the village centre without the need to use cars.
+Pathways should be of a standard suitable for people to ride mobility scooters and to push buggies and wheelchairs. - B. Cycle racks along the High Street. - C. Linkages to public rights of way that extend out of the development into the surrounding countryside toward the existing public rights of way network and into open fields with new paths. - D. The creation of new footpaths that link to existing footpaths, roadways and/or the village centre. - 4.4.28 The 2013 Questionnaire Survey provided the following headline results for Community Facilities: - 72% were partially or not satisfied with their internet speed. - 62% had no or poor mobile phone coverage. - 4.4.29 The 2014 Informal consultation on the emerging Draft Plan indicated broad support for Draft Policy TIFC5 with 85 respondents (91%) supporting, 1 (1%) objecting and 7 (8%) "don't knows".
 There were no comments which suggested that changes should be made.